geebioso/VDGLM/README.md

 ## Plot Brain Images

-To plot the brain images in the paper, perform the
-following:
+Brain images can be plotted in a semi-automated way, or manually.

+### Semi-automated Plotting

+We use bash scripts to format each image for plotting.
+Given a scene file, we can automatically print images using `wb_command -show-scene`, however this function does not work for Windows.
+Thus, on windows, perform the following:
 	1) Download workbench from HCP.
 Follow instructions provided with workbench to use it via the command line
 	2) Download Cygwin so that you can run the bash scripts.
 All the following